MDecker-MobileComputing/HTML_AndroidGlossar/README.md

 # Android-Glossar mit *jQuery Mobile (jQM)*

-This repository contains a single HTML file which represents a simple glossary of terms from the area of Android programming.
+This repository contains a single HTML file in folder [docs/](docs/ ) which represents a simple glossary of terms from the area of Android programming.
 In the HTML file we use the front-end framework [jQuery Mobile (jQM)](http://jquerymobile.com) to realize a *look & feel* similar to a mobile app with several pages or screens.